tpwres/teczki-polskiego-wrestlingu/content/w/_index.md

 +++
 title = "People"
 template = "alphabetical_talent_list.html"
+description = "List of all performers that appeared inside a wrestling ring in Poland."
 +++

 This list contains all the people that appeared in a ring in Poland.
 Mostly wrestlers, but also other in-ring personnel such as referees and ring announcers.
 It is derived from the events database.